OctoShelf/octoshelf-webapp/README.md

 ## TODO

-- [ ] Move Fetching and State-related code to Web Worker.
 - [ ] Persist repositories that have been added.
 - [ ] Unit Tests
-- [ ] Linting
 - [ ] Add a refresh interval
 - [ ] Add ability to remove nodes
 - [ ] Access_Token on server side